Streaming

 EventSubscription

-Use EventSubscription when each call to the stream method should create an independent subscription.
+EventSubscription creates an independent subscription per call.
 Each subscriber gets its own buffer and receives all events pushed after subscribing.

 RustSource